 North Korean leader Kim Jong-un just stated that the nuclear button is on his desk at all times.

-Will someone from his depleted and food-starved regime please inform him that I too have a nuclear button, but it's much bigger and more powerful than the one than one that he has.
+Will someone from his depleted and food-starved regime please inform him that I too have a nuclear button, but it's much bigger and more powerful than one that he has.

 And my button works.

-Obviously, a reference to the failed missile launches that Kim.
+Obviously, a reference to the failed missile launches that came.

 They're upset.